ECONNOMIC IMPORTANCE OF BACTERIA

 *The soil bacteria, Nitrosomonas, convert ammonium ions (NH4+) into nitrites (NO2-)

-*Nitrites are acted upon another bacterium Nitrobacter, to form nitrates.
-These being soluble in water, are absorbed y plants through their roots.
+*Nitrites are acted upon another bacterium Nitrobacter to form nitrates.
+These being soluble in water, are absorbed in plants through their roots.

 C)DINITRIFICATION- The process of conversion of nitrates into nitrogen gas is called denitrification.
 It is carried out y free-living denitrifying bacteria such as Pseudomonas.
 These bacteria reduce nitrate ions of the soil into gaseous nitrogen which returns to the atmosphere.
 The cyclic pathway y which free nitrogen is circulated through the living and non-living components of the biosphere is called nitrogen cycle.